 Motorola Razr 2019 − Specs and features

 Little else is currently known about the 2019 Motorola Razr, but WSJ’s report describes it as a “high-end” phone, and claims that Lenovo plans to manufacture 200,000 units due to its high sales expectations.

-For the price quoted above, we expect high-end features and all the trimmings, including Qualcomm’s top of the line Snapdragon 855 processor, a strong camera and, perhaps most importantly for potential buyers of this particular handset, a very slick design indeed.
+For the price quoted above, we would expect high-end features and all the trimmings, including Qualcomm’s top of the line Snapdragon 855 processor, a strong camera and — perhaps most importantly for potential buyers of this particular handset — a very slick design indeed.
 But we must confess that the rumours reaching us so far have left us distinctly disappointed.

 According to XDA-Developers, the Motorola Razr 2019 will be powered by the Snapdragon 710, a mid-range processor that features on the Xiaomi Mi 8 SE − a budget version of the Xiaomi Mi 8.
-That’ll reportedly be paired with either 4GB or 6GB of RAM, and be joined by the Adreno 616 GPU and either 64GB or 128GB of internal storage.
+That’ll reportedly be paired with 4GB or 6GB of RAM, and be joined by the Adreno 616 GPU and either 64GB or 128GB of internal storage.
 We’d expect it to be running the latest Android Q operating system by the time of its release.

 The handset is also said to feature a 2730mAh battery (possibly with Motorola’s 27W TurboPower fast charging), a 6.2-inch, 2142 x 876 main display, and a 800 x 600 external display.
 Its size is not yet known.
 According to the report, the Motorola Razr 2019 will be available in white, black and gold colour schemes.